 - Never – Credit cards are never kept on file.
 This option is selected by default.

 - Select the Always or When options to enable card authorization on your form.
 Next, you will be prompted to map billing fields on your form that contain your customer’s name, address, and phone number.
-You must select an email address field to save customer details.
-All of this information will be used to verify payments, but only the email address will be sent to Stripe/Square.
+You must map an email field in order to save a card on file.

 - Save your changes.
 Now, customers must select the I agree to save my card for future transactions option before submitting your form.
 This checkbox is required so that customers can give explicit consent to having their card information stored in Stripe/Square.
 At this point, you can authorize charges from within Cognito Forms or process charges later in Stripe/Square.

 Charge customers in Cognito Forms

 Once a customer’s card information has been saved, you can easily charge a one-time payment from within Cognito Forms:

 - Open your form’s Entries page.